When Love Feels Missing: What’s Still True

 That can’t apply to me — not after everything I’ve done.

-You went your own way.
+I ignored Him and went your own way.

 And now it feels safer to assume distance than to hope for closeness.